-Poverty and a low quality of living are everyday life for the local people in many places in Asia – also on the paradise island of Bali.
+Poverty and low quality of living are everyday life for the local people in many places in Asia – also on the paradise island of Bali.
 Asia Exchange started its charity work in the children’s home, Seeds of Hope, in Bali in 2011.
-As part of our efforts, we have made donations to Seeds of Hope in order to make the living conditions of the children’s home better as well as support the children’s education.
+As part of our efforts, we have made donations to Seeds of Hope to make the living conditions of the children’s home better and support the children’s education.

 In addition, our exchange students in Bali can personally get acquainted with and participate in the activities of the children’s home during their study abroad semester.
 This has been a moving experience for both the students and the children.

 There are approximately 70 children, from babies to 21-year-olds, living in the home.
-Many of the children, despite their young age, have gone through traumatic experiences and some don’t have parents.
+Despite their young age, many of the children have gone through traumatic experiences and some don’t have parents.
 The children’s home provides the children with alimentation, education and possibilities for a proper life.
-Fifteen young people, whose education would have been impossible without the children’s home, study at a university and their dreams of a normal life and employment are materializing.
+Fifteen young people, whose education would have been impossible without the children’s home, study at a university and their dreams of normal life and employment are materializing.
 We hope to help more young people achieve this goal.

 Seeds of Hope is completely dependent on donations.
-Money is needed for buying basic groceries, such as rice, but also for school supplies and construction materials for the house.
-Asia Exchange’s donations have been used e.g. to remove mold from children’s bedrooms, redo the toilets, renovate the playground and fix the leaking roof of the kitchen.
+Money is needed for buying basic groceries, such as rice, school supplies and construction materials for the house.
+Asia Exchange’s donations have been used e.g., to remove mold from children’s bedrooms, redo the toilets, renovate the playground and fix the leaking roof of the kitchen.